Book a Free Consultation

 Who Is Asking for This

-Across my client base in Scottsdale and the Phoenix metro, requests for dedicated wellness spaces have increased significantly in the past two years.
+Across my client base as a luxury interior designer in Scottsdale AZ and throughout the Phoenix metro, requests for dedicated wellness spaces have increased significantly in the past two years.
 It is not a specific demographic.
 I am designing these for clients in their 30s and clients in their 60s.
 Athletes and executives.
 New builds and renovations.What they share is a willingness to invest in how they feel at home, not just how their home looks.
 That is the broader shift I am seeing, and the wellness room is where it shows up most clearly right now.

 How to Start Planning Yours

 If you are in the early stages of a custom build or a major renovation, the best time to plan the wellness room is now.
 The structural and mechanical requirements are much easier to design in than to add later.If you are working with an existing space, a converted bedroom or a room off the primary suite both work well.
-The minimum functional size is around 150 square feet, though 200 to 300 gives you room to move and adds a proper transition zone.I would love to talk through what this could look like in your home.
+The minimum functional size is around 150 square feet, though 200 to 300 gives you room to move and adds a proper transition zone.Living with Lolo handles both the design and the construction side of a wellness room renovation.
+As a licensed Arizona General Contractor (ROC #347577), Living with Lolo manages the full project from permits and structural work through equipment installation and final finish, so you work with one team from concept to completion.
+Named Phoenix Magazine Best Interior Design 2024, 2025, and 2026, Living with Lolo is one of the most recognized design-build firms in Scottsdale.I would love to talk through what this could look like in your home.

 Ready to Design Your Wellness Room?